-When thinking about fundamentals, I use three frameworks.
+When thinking about investment opportunities, try these three frameworks.

-I borrowed these from Warren Buffett, Peter Thiel, and Howard Marks.
+I borrowed these from Warren Buffett, Peter Thiel, and Geoffrey Moore.

 Warren Buffett wrote in his 1991 shareholder letter the characteristics of an economic franchise.
 He stated the following:

 An economic franchise arises from a product or service that:

 2. Is thought by its customers to have no close substitute.

 The existence of all three conditions will be demonstrated by a company’s ability to regularly price its product or service aggressively and thereby to earn high rates of return on capital.

 Moreover, franchises can tolerate mismanagement.
 Inept managers may diminish a franchise’s profitability, but they cannot inflict mortal damage.

 In contrast, “a business” earns exceptional profits only if it is the low-cost operator or if supply of its product or service is tight.
 Tightness in supply usually does not last long.